umanit/seo-bundle/README.md

 }
 ```

-You can now use the `seo_metadata(your_entity)` twig function in your templates.

-SeoBundle will automatically find the most pertinent fields in your entity to deduct title and description if those are null.

-Again, `seo_metadata()` can be used without passing it any entity.

-#### Administrate metadata

-To administrate `title` and `description` metadata, use the `SeoMetadataType` form type.
+Next in your admin form, use the `SeoMetadataType` form type.

 ```php
 use Umanit\SeoBundle\Form\Type\SeoMetadataType;

 $builder->add('seoMetadata', SeoMetadataType::class);
 ```

+This will add a subform with two fields, `title` and `description`.